-- 1. The design must show that the development will not cause any impact to downstream properties or upstream properties.
+- The design must show that the development will not cause any impact to downstream properties or upstream properties.
 Both the rate of storm water discharge, and the volume of storm water discharge must be considered. - 2.
-The development plan shall be fitted to the topography and soil to create the least erosion potential and to effectively accommodate the increased runoff caused by changed soil and surface conditions during and after development. - The design must demonstrate the use of "Best Management Practices" for minimizing erosion and controlling sedimentation and other pollutants through all phases of construction. - 4.
-The design must demonstrate that proposed buildings or other permanent structures on, and adjacent to, a proposed development are safe from flooding.
+The development plan shall be fitted to the topography and soil to create the least erosion potential and to effectively accommodate the increased runoff caused by changed soil and surface conditions during and after development. - 3.
+The design must demonstrate the use of "Best Management Practices" for minimizing erosion and controlling sedimentation and other pollutants through all phases of construction. - 4.
+The design must demonstrate that proposed buildings or other permanent structures on, and adjacent to, a proposed development are safe from flooding. - 5.
+Development located in a WRC drain district must meet County requirements for detention volume and water quality systems. - 6.
+The current Commerce Township Storm Drain Standard Detail Sheets with the related Commerce Township standard storm drain notes shall be considered a part of the Engineering Design Standards and must be included with the storm drain plans.